Starting a PhD

 Candidates may enrol for a PhD degree at any time during the year.

 For your information, international PhD students pay tuition fees at the domestic rate of approximately $6,150.
-Details of the current fees are available from http://www.canterbury.ac.nz/international/fees-and-funding/ More information for overseas students, including the current fees and information about the university, is available from the International Students website.
+Details of the current fees are available from UC Fees and Funding site.
+More information for overseas students, including the current fees and information about the university, is available from the International Students website.

 Students with A average or better grades have a reasonable chance of obtaining a scholarship to cover these fees plus living costs of around NZ$20,000 pa (for a single student).